KWilson718/InternetProtocolStackSimulation/README.md

     - The fully encapsulated message is passed back up the stack starting at the Link Layer.
     - Each layer removes its corresponding header.
     - The final message is recovered at the Application Layer and displayed as the received message.

+## How to Run

+### Running in VS Code

+1. Open the project folder (`network_sim/`) in Visual Studio Code.
+2. Press `Ctrl+Shift+B` to build and run the program using the configured task.
+3. Output will appear in the terminal showing the send and receive process.